Skip to Content

 “I didn't really have a sense of identity, as far as cultural identity, growing up,” he says.
 “As a matter of fact, I was actually ashamed to be Cambodian at one point, and it was just because I didn't have anyone to really identify with.”

-Oum says this changed as he got older and began delving into the country’s rich history and art, endowing him with pride and a longing to learn more about the culture.
-Living in Long Beach, I was part of this journey.
+Oum says this feeling changed as he got older and began delving into the country’s rich history and art, endowing him with pride and a longing to learn more about the culture.
+Living in Long Beach was a big part of this journey.

-Today, cooking Cambodian food serves as a bridge to his Cambodian heritage and childhood memory, as well as the mother who supported his dream and taught him her recipes.
+Today, cooking Cambodian food serves as a bridge to Sam's Cambodian heritage and early family life, as well as to the mother who supported his dream and taught him her recipes.
 After decades of doing work he says was “sucking the soul out of me,” he feels he’s finally walking the path to his greater purpose.

 Check out Kreung Kitchen’s Instagram for its schedule of planned pop-ups.